Cody Ege: Texas Rangers

 He was drafted by the Texas Rangers in the 15th round of the 2013 Major League Baseball draft.
 He made his professional debut that year with the Spokane Indians and also spent time with the Hickory Crawdads and Myrtle Beach Pelicans.
 Ege spent 2014 with Myrtle Beach and started 2015 with the High Desert Mavericks before being promoted to the Double-A Frisco RoughRiders.

 Miami Marlins

-On July 31, 2015, Ege and Tomás Telis were traded to the Miami Marlins for Sam Dyson.
-The Marlins assigned him to the Jacksonville Suns before promoting him to the Triple-A New Orleans Zephyrs.
+On July 31, 2015, Ege and Tomás Telis were traded to the Miami Marlins in exchange for Sam Dyson.
+The Marlins assigned him to the Double–A Jacksonville Suns before promoting him to the Triple–A New Orleans Zephyrs.

 Ege made his major league debut on April 23, 2016.
+In 5 games for Miami during his rookie campaign, he struggled to a 12.00 ERA with 2 strikeouts over 3 innings pitched.
+Ege was designated for assignment by the Marlins on September 9.

 Los Angeles Angels

+On August 12, 2016, Ege was claimed off waivers by the Los Angeles Angels.
+In 13 appearances for the Angels, he compiled a 1-0 record and 1.04 ERA with 9 strikeouts across 8 2/3 innings pitched.
+On December 2, Ege was non-tendered by the Angels and became a free agent.

-Ege was claimed off waivers by the Los Angeles Angels on August 12, 2016.
-He was non-tendered on December 2.
-On January 7, 2017, Ege signed a minor league contract with the Angels.
-He elected free agency on November 6, 2017.
+On January 7, 2017, Ege re–signed with the Angels on a minor league contract.
+He spent the year with the Triple–A Salt Lake Bees, making 26 appearances and logging a 5.49 ERA with 40 strikeouts in 39 1/3 innings pitched.
+Ege elected free agency following the season on November 6.